 - Never My Fault: More subtle than usual, but underneath her pragmatism, she blames everyone else for every terrible thing she does.
 She says her best friend betrayed her but then turns around and has her arrested, says the people of Lothal would be happy if they just shut up and followed orders, and says it's the ISB's fault that she killed thousands of civilians to cover up one murder to committed in an attempt to get her parents out of danger.

 - Considering Tua (who had to stand in for Pryce as acting governor) ultimately couldn't do anything about the rebels during Season 1 due to lack of military experience, one has to wonder how much of the crew's efforts would've failed had the much more experienced Pryce been present instead of ignoring her responsibilities on her homeworld and continuously being offworld to serve her ambitions.

-- Trying to have Kallus Thrown Out the Airlock gives him an opening, as he overpowers his escorts and leaves in an escape pod, then is picked up by the rebels before they jump to hyperspace.
-Which is exactly what he was counting on.
+- Trying to have Kallus Thrown Out the Airlock gave him an opening, as he overpowered his escorts and left in an escape pod, then was picked up by the rebels before they jumped to hyperspace.
+Which was exactly what he was counting on.

-- Firing on the Rebels in "Jedi Night" results in the destruction of Lothal's fuel supply which has set back her and Thrawn's TIE Defender project and, as lampshaded by Thrawn, handed the Rebels a victory they'd been unable to achieve on their own.
+- Firing on the Rebels in "Jedi Night" resulted in the destruction of Lothal's fuel supply, which set back her and Thrawn's TIE Defender project and, as lampshaded by Thrawn, handed the Rebels a victory they'd been unable to achieve on their own.
 The project never recovered, the Empire never did close the fighter gap, and the Rebels' superior fighters were decisive in every major battle of the war.